 Post-colonial British propaganda is pervasive in India.
-Ian Fleming (above right) and his brainchild James Bond (L) as portrayed by Sean Connery continue to be popular with many people who do not look beyond the hype.
-Fleming was also behind the Booker Prizes for Commonwealth literature that five "Indian" authors won with novels with distinctly negative images of India, including, especially, Mahatma Gandhi
+Ian Fleming (above right) and his brainchild James Bond as portrayed by Sean Connery (L) continue to be popular with many people who do not look beyond the hype.
+Fleming was also behind the Booker Prizes for Commonwealth literature that five "Indian" authors won with novels that had distinctly negative images of India, including, especially, Mahatma Gandhi

 An Era of Darkness: The British Empire in India By Shashi Tharoor: Aleph Book Company/with Rupa.
 333 pages